wp-plugins/nextgen-facebook/readme.txt

 NGFB Open Graph also detects and uses embedded videos from YouTube and Video in your content, including their preview images.

-= Performance =
+= Best Performance =

-NGFB Open Graph is tuned for performance and makes full use of various caching techniques:
+NGFB Open Graph is tuned for performance and makes full use of available caching techniques:

 * Using an optional file / disk based cache for javascript and images from social websites (Pro version).
+* Persitent ([Transient API](http://codex.wordpress.org/Transients_API)) object caching for the Open Graph meta tags, social buttons widget, shortcodes and content social buttons.
 * Non-persistent ([WP Object Cache](http://codex.wordpress.org/Class_Reference/WP_Object_Cache)) object caching for rendered (filtered) Post and Page content.
-* Persitent ([Transient API](http://codex.wordpress.org/Transients_API)) object caching for the Open Graph meta tags, social buttons widget, shortcodes and content social buttons.

-= Support =
+= Great Support =

 NGFB Open Graph is being actively developed and supported.
 You can review the [FAQ](http://surniaulula.com/extend/plugins/nextgen-facebook/faq/) and [Other Notes](http://surniaulula.com/extend/plugins/nextgen-facebook/other_notes/) pages for additional setup information.
 If you have questions or suggestions, post them to the WordPress [NGFB Open Graph Support Forum](http://wordpress.org/support/plugin/nextgen-facebook).